oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -17

-* clarify that Status List validation SHOULD not be performed if Referenced Token validation is deemed invalid already
+* clarify that Status List validation MUST not be performed if Referenced Token validation is deemed invalid already

 -16